 Giant Sequoias Get People’s Attention

-While this Giant Sequoia project has gotten your attention, perhaps the 1,000 and counting, native trees that we have planted in our neighborhood have not.
-As we build our arboretum and reforest our urban neighborhood we are primarily focused on native trees and plants.
-We have planted over five hundred native trees and given away another five hundred from our neighborhood tree nursery.
-We have established acres of native meadow in our parks.
-And the Giant Sequoia project is no different, bringing another 2 acres of meadow and hundreds more native trees alongside and under the Sequoias.
+We are not planting the forest that would have been here in the past; we are planting the forest that will be here in the future.
+We are planting native trees for whom this is the northern edge of their range rather than the southern edge.
 Even when we plant natives we are opening the conversation about assisted migration and climate adaptation.
-We are not planting the forest that would have been here in the past; we are planting the forest of the future.
-We are planting native trees for whom this is the northern edge of their range rather than the southern edge.
 We are introducing trees that may not yet know each other.
-It’s interesting to see which trees are getting along and which are struggling.
+It’s fascinating and enlightening to see which trees are getting along and which are struggling.
 We are feeling and watching the climate zones migrate.
-It’s very interesting to help the trees run from the changing heat.
-They can and do run on their own, but not quite fast enough for what modern humans have thrown at them.
-We can’t run fast enough either.
-So, we are gathering the trees and digging into our home with them.
+We are helping the trees run from the heat.
+They can and do run on their own, but not quite fast enough for what modern humans have stirred up.
+We humans can’t run fast enough either.
+This is why we are gathering the trees and digging into our home with them.

 Eight year old Giant Sequoia with Eastern White Cedars in Treetroit Two